 Education is central to human existence.
-Al-Usrah Incorporated, a knowledge-based Islamic organisation, places premium on education not only as a corporate responsibility but also as a religious duty.
-The organisation pioneered Islamic nursery, primary and secondary education in the Niger Delta.
+Al-Usrah Incorporated, a knowledge-based Islamic organization, places a premium on education not only as a corporate responsibility but also as a religious duty.
+The organization pioneered Islamic nursery, primary and secondary education in the Niger Delta.
 City Model School is now a brand name in the Niger Delta, as one of the faith-based academic institutions nurturing raw talents to becoming heroes of tomorrow.

-The primary aim of CITY MODEL UNIVERSITY (CMU) project to contribute to the advancement of knowledge through learning,research and development.
+The primary aim of City Model University are to contribute to the advancement of knowledge through learning, research and development.